uncms-dev/uncms/docs/README.md

 # UnCMS

-!> **Warning**: UnCMS is alpha software.
-It is subject to change at no notice, and version numbers will give no indication of breaking changes until version 1 is released.
-Some functionality might be catastrophically broken.
-At this time, it is recommended only for the brave.
+!> **Warning**: UnCMS is currently in alpha.
+It is recommended only for the curious and fearless.
+Do not use it in production.

 UnCMS is a developer's CMS toolkit for Django emphasising simplicity, speed, and familiarity.